 Step To Take If You’ve Been Injured in a Motorcycle Accident

 The first thing you need to do is seek medical attention if you’ve suffered an injury.
 You should call the police and medical personnel to report the accident so the proper authorities can draft an official incident report.
 It is best to seek medical attention even if you do not think you have any injuries.
 Some injuries are not immediately apparent after the crash, and some symptoms may take days to appear.

 You will need to gather evidence if you wish to seek compensation for your injuries.
-An attorney can examine your case and help you gather evidence to make a demand to the insurance company or file a personal injury claim in court.
-The following evidence can help bolster your claim:
+An attorney can examine your motorcycle accident case and help you gather evidence to make a demand to the insurance company or file a personal injury claim in court.
+The following evidence can help bolster your motorcycle accident claim:

 - Insurance information and personal details for others involved in the crash